 - Technical Relevance: Is the topic meaningful to other professionals?

 - Technical Applicability: Is the topic general enough to be helpful to other designers?

 - Technical Completeness: Is the topic explored completely?
-Describe the approach that you took to analyze and address your challenge.
+Does it detail the approach that you took to analyze and address your challenge?